shibby360/linguistics-stuff/chhayan/alphabet.md

 | Ŝ | «zh» |
 | Ŕ | This does not have any english equivalent.
 It is like the _tt_ in _bu**tt**er_, but trilled.
 IPA: ɽ, Hindi: ड़|

 Notice only consonants are shown, this becuase vowels are written seperately when writing the alphabet.
 Accent marks are also used on vowels as well.
+The name of a vowel is simply its sound.
 **Vowels with accent marks shown here are not written in the alphabet!**
 | Vowel | Sound(english) |
 | --- | --- |